The Side Effects of Antibiotics

 Despite not working at all for some people, and producing only moderate results when they do work, doctors frequently prescribe topical or oral antibiotics to treat acne.
-No antibiotic should be used for longer than three months, and therefore when they do produce results, the results are temporary.
+No antibiotic should be used for longer than 3 months, and therefore when they do produce results, the results are temporary.
 They also come with potentially serious side effects and should be used with caution.

 How Antibiotics Treat Acne